brianhigh/HW1_brian_high/dplyr_and_tidyr_demo.md

 ![plot of chunk ggplot-iris-spread](figure/ggplot-iris-spread-1.png)

 ## Repeat using a pipe
-All of the data tidying could be done in one "pipe line"
+All of the data tidying could be done in one "pipe line".

 ```r